2022 Study: Cannabis Use & Urological Cancers

-An August 2022 study entitled "Association Between Cannabis Use with Urological Cancers: A Population-based Cohort Study in the UK Biobank" that was published in the journal Cancer Medicine investigated the potential results of using cannabis on particular types of cancer.
+An August 2022 study entitled "Association Between Cannabis Use with Urological Cancers: A Population-based Cohort Study in the UK Biobank" that was published in the journal Cancer Medicine investigated the potential results of treating particular types of cancer with cannabis.

 "Legislation of cannabis use has been approved in many European and North American countries," noted the researchers.
 Despite this, the scientists declared that the impact of the herb on urological cancers "is unclear."
 This study was actually conducted "to explore the association between cannabis use and the risk of urological cancers."